zlatanvasovic/hackwork/README.md

 ### Constants

 There are constants for paths and settings.
-Framework constants are always in upper case.

 #### Paths